 Scientific and technological breakthroughs require systems that can keep up with the pace of change.
 Yet the current reimbursement model doesn’t necessarily support the most innovative and promising solutions.
 Innovators are left with the challenge of how to ensure their strategy demonstrates the right value so they can get paid – or find a way to be paid outside of the traditional system.
 Ultimately, policymakers, payers, providers and suppliers need to urgently rethink how they work if we are to help innovation thrive.
 We continue to voice the need to reshape incentives with new business models in order to support the development and growth of new digital health technologies.

-On Tuesday 1 December, the session will look at the business landscape and discuss new business models across the EU and US with case study examples, followed by a look at digitalisation and innovation from an EU perspective.
+On Tuesday 1 December, the session examined the business landscape and discussed new business models across the EU and US with case study examples, followed by a look at digitalisation and innovation from an EU perspective.

-We bring together moderator Kurt Höller, Director of Business Creation at EIT Health and Ariel Stern, Associate Professor, Harvard Business School to discuss the business landscape in Europe.
-Then with Gottfried Ludewig, Director General, Digitalisation and Innovation, German Federal Ministry of Health and Kristina Lagerstedt, CEO, 1928 Diagnostics, the four-panel speakers will come together to discuss and debate around the topic of innovation and hindrance.
+We brought together moderator Kurt Höller, Director of Business Creation at EIT Health and Ariel Stern, Associate Professor, Harvard Business School to discuss the business landscape in Europe.
+Then with Gottfried Ludewig, Director General, Digitalisation and Innovation, German Federal Ministry of Health and Kristina Lagerstedt, CEO, 1928 Diagnostics, the four-panel speakers discussed and debated around the topic of innovation and hindrance.

-The EIT Health Catapult showcases the most exciting and promising Biotech, Medtech and Digital Health start-ups as they compete before a jury of experts, industry stakeholders and investors.
-Meet some of the brightest minds who are helping to shape the future of healthcare and inspiring the next generation of innovation.
+The EIT Health Catapult showcased the most exciting and promising Biotech, Medtech and Digital Health start-ups as they competed before a jury of experts, industry stakeholders and investors.
+Some of the brightest minds who are helping to shape the future of healthcare and inspiring the next generation of innovation were present.

-Nine health start-up finalists across three categories will pitch their innovations live to a panel of judges, with audience participation enabling you to vote in real-time alongside the panel.
-This is followed by ‘Meet the Innovators’ breakout sessions, where you will have the opportunity to hear from and interact with the finalists from all categories.
+Nine health start-up finalists across three categories pitched their innovations live to a panel of judges, with audience participation enabling members of the audience to vote in real-time alongside the panel.
+This was followed by ‘Meet the Innovators’ breakout sessions, during which the audience had the opportunity to hear from and interact with the finalists from all categories.